-Return Fraud: What it is, and How to Prevent it
+Retail Return Fraud: What It Is & How to Prevent It

 The words “Stop!
 Thief!” are rarely uttered outside of movies anymore.
 Of course, it’s not that we don’t still have thieves out there.
 Theft today is like everything else in the 21st century: It happens faster, can be technologically assisted, and is often invisible.

 Return fraud is a good example.
 The US National Retail Federation estimates that for every $1 billion in sales, merchants lose $166 million in returned merchandise.
 It has become so commonplace for eCommerce merchants that many simply write it off as the cost of doing business.
 But industry experts estimate that 7-10% of returns are fraudulent, meaning losses of millions of dollars could actually be prevented.

 What is return fraud?

 Return fraud refers to any scam method that abuses a business’ return process.
 Some merchant return policies may require a receipt, while others may ask for the product in its original packaging.
 If a customer returns an item and gets a refund without being entitled to it, that’s return fraud.

 There are varying degrees of return fraud.
 In California, for example, stolen property valued at under $950 is considered a misdemeanor and usually punishable by a fine.
 If the value exceeds that amount, the offender could spend up to three years in prison.